Weak Pointers: The Art of Observing Without Obsessing (and Avoiding Circular Doom!) π΅οΈββοΈππ

 Explanation:

-3. When person goes out of scope, its reference count becomes 0, and its destructor is called.
+persongoes out of scope, its reference count becomes 0, and its destructor is called. - As

 Since weak_ptr doesn’t guarantee the object’s existence, you can’t directly dereference it like a regular pointer.
 You need to use the lock() method.